ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 You do not need to make having the JA packs mandatory; if STF does not detect the item in the game, it will simple not add them.

-The same with BFAV animals-- if the specific animals ( BFAV ) are not installed, they are simply not added
+The same with BFAV animals-- if the specific animals ( or the BFAV mod ) are not installed, they are simply not added

 ## Create a content pack
 To make a content pack for Shop Tile Framework, add `Cherry.ShopTileFramework` to the `ContentPackFor` section of your mod's [manifest file](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Manifest).